wilkofm/mini-project1/README.md

 What Do I Want To Make?

 Max’s Movie Corner, is a one-page site where the user receives a card list of movies with information such as movie title, year, director etc. and they can filter the movies based on genre, year or rating.
+The movie cards are also clickable, linking to trailers of each movie.

 # Github